-B. Budgetary-to-GAAP Reconciliation
+B. BUDGETARY-TO-GAAP RECONCILIATION

-An explanation of the differences between budgetary inflows and outflows and revenues and expenditures determined in accordance with generally accepted accounting principles follows:
+An explanation of the differences between budgetary inflows and outflows and revenues and expenditures determined in accordance with generally accepted accounting principles in the United States of America follows:

-ange in Balance (1) Encumbrances for equipment and vehicle purchases are reported as expenses in the year the orders are placed for budgetary purposes.
-For GAAP purposes, the equipment and vehicle purchases are capitalized in the year received. \$ 86,079 Capital projects approved in the current year budget are reported as expenses in the year the funds are designated by voter election.
+Ch nange in Fund B alance (1) Encumbrances for equipment and vehicle purchases are reported as expenses in the year the orders are placed for budgetary purposes.
+For GAAP purposes, the equipment and vehicle purchases are capitalized in the year received. \$ 82,172 For GAAP purposes, LOSAP expense, net represents the change between current year and prior year balances of defined LOSAP benefit liability, net.
+For budgetary purposes, it is not an expense until payments are made 183,527 Capital projects approved in the current year budget are reported as expenses in the year the funds are designated by voter election.
 For GAAP purposes, expenses are recorded when actual invoices are received.
-200,000 For GAAP purposes, LOSAP expense, net represents the change between current year and prior year balances of defined LOSAP benefit liability, net.
-For budgetary purposes, it is not an expense until payments are made.
-(69,712) Depreciation expense is not recorded on the budgetary basis of accounting.
+(200,000) Depreciation expense is not recorded on the budgetary basis of accounting.
 For GAAP purposes, capitalized assets are depreciated on a straight line basis over their respective useful lives.
-(212,013) See Independent Increase in fund balance - budget to GAAP t Auditors' Report.
-4,354
+(225,655) Decrease in fund balance - budget to GAAP.
+(159,956) (2) The amount reported as "fund balance" on the budgetary basis of accounting derives from the basis of accounting used in preparing the District's budget.
+(See Note A for a description of the District's budgetary accounting method.)
+This amount differs from the fund balance reported in the statement of revenues, expenditures, and changes in fund balances because of the cumulative effect of transactions such as those described above.
+328,194 ф. · · · · · · · · · · · · · · · · · · · \$ 168,238